 Serbia has slightly more liberal immigration rules when it comes to immigration for Russian citizens.
 That can be seen from the fact of visa-free regime, the right to do business in the Serbian market as well as to purchase real estate of any kind, except for agricultural land.
 That said, not many countries can offer it.

-For instance, Indian citizens, or citizens of Kazakhstan must obtain a long-term visa (visa D) to apply for a temporary residence permit in Serbia.
-They can enter the country without the need to obtain a short-term visa (visa C), however, if they plan to stay in Serbia for a longer period, and apply for a temporary residence permit, they must obtain visa D.
+For instance, citizens of Kazakhstan must obtain a long-term visa (visa D) to apply for a temporary residence permit in Serbia.
+They can enter the country without the need to obtain a short-term visa (visa C), however, if they plan to stay in Serbia for a longer period and apply for a temporary residence permit, they must obtain visa D.

 Apart from the fact that Russian citizens can visa-free enter Serbia, furthermore, they are entitled to establish companies, entrepreneurship, or become employees of a Serbian company and after that, to have the same status as Serbian entrepreneurs or employees.
 That can also be a useful aspect to bear in mind in case you opt for the option of immigrating to Serbia.